gmc-code/PC-Using-RTD/docs/setup/VSCode make html and pdf.rst

 View docs as html in VSCode
 ------------------------------

-* Install the ``HTML preview`` extension in VSCode, then use the Open Preview to the Side icon at the top right of the window to preview an open .rst file.
+* Install the ``reStructuredText`` extension in VSCode, then use the Open Preview to the Side icon at the top right of the window to preview an open .rst file.

 ----